 5. Ensure Appropriate Water Requirements For A Spider Plant

-Every spider plant’s watering needs will differ based on the sun, humidity, and temperature it has exposure to; however, there is a good rule of thumb to follow when unsure.
+Every spider plant’s watering needs will differ based on the sun, humidity, and temperature it has been exposed to; however, there is a good rule of thumb to follow when unsure.

-Water the spider plant as soon as the top two inches of soil dry out.
-The spider plant is susceptible to overwatering; overwatering can be detrimental for the plant.
-So, when in doubt, it’s best to wait a day or two.
+Water the spider plant when the top two inches of soil dry out.
+The spider plant is susceptible to overwatering; overwatering can harm the plant.
+So, it’s best to wait a day or two when in doubt.

 If you mistakenly overwater the spider plant, you’ll notice that the leaves start to turn yellow and drop (if excessive).
 Consider changing the watering frequency to ensure your snake plant is healthy.

-In addition, the spider plant is pretty sensitive to high levels of salt, chlorine, and fluoride generally found in tap water.
+In addition, the spider plant is pretty sensitive to high salt, chlorine, and fluoride, generally found in tap water.
 So, if possible, water the spider plant with rainwater or distilled water for container plants.